benterris/wine-classification/README.md

-# Wine Classification project
+# Wine Classification Project

-Pytorch implementation of a CNN to classify wines from reviews about them.
+`pytorch` implementation of a CNN to classify wines based on reviews about them.

 ## Checkout the notebook

 Here you can find [the notebook with our results](https://github.com/benterris/wine-classification/blob/master/wine-classification-project.ipynb).

 _Deep learning class @ CentraleSupélec_
 _Pierre Mevel - Benjamin Terris_